spiderforrest/tono/general/data.md

 All items have three required properties:

 - `created`: (int, unix timestamp) Date of item creation.
-- `id`: (int, unique, primary key for items) UUID.
+- `id`: (int, unique per individual user's item list) Numeric.
 Assigned by server if using client-server setup, assigned by client if using local-only mode.
 - `type`: (string) Type of item.
 For now, only `todo`, `tag`, `note`.

 Specific properties expect specific datatypes.
 Quick list: